 My father booked the brand new Kew Hotel in Tagbilaran for the first two nights on Bohol.
 This luxurious hotel has a great shower and good beds, with a special weekend price of 2000PP per night including breakfast.
 Rates are much lower than in the touristic Alona beach area.
 The location is perfect to start your Bohol tour by land, close to the Island City Mall (or ICM how the locals call it) where you can find everything for shopping and close to the bus terminal and market.

-I last minute booked room with private terrace and at the pool at the Positano Alona Beach Panglao for ±3350PP per night.
+I made a last minute booking at the Positano Alona Beach Panglao; room with private terrace and at the pool for ±3350PP per night.
 The accommodation is simple, new, modern and clean for a reasonable price.
 The place has a good vibe and perfect quiet location; 10 minutes to center and 5 minutes to the beach.